The domain has belonged to the Vallet family for six generations now.

 In 1878, the vineyard of Château Montifaud was struck by phylloxera (a biting insect related to aphid) that mostly destroyed it.
 A very difficult period for the estate then followed.
 From 1885, it became necessary to rebuild the vineyard thanks to large stocks of cognac produced by Augustin and Pierre.
 Pierre married Judith and they had two sons, Gustave and Maurice.

 Augustin-Pierre Vallet created a vineyard of 3 hectares around 1837.
-Ten years later, it spread over approximately a dozen hectares and he became a home distiller by setting up three pot stills of 3 hectolitres each.
-Few landowners distilled their own wine during this period.
+Ten years later, it spread over approximately a dozen hectares and Augustin became a distiller by setting up three pot stills of 3 hectolitres each.
+Few landowners distilled their own wine at this time.
 So, he distilled for himself and his neighbours.
 This special right, called « privilege », enabled him to build up a fortune.